guillaumeeb/big-data-frameworks-on-pbs/Readme.md

 ### Without the module

 You need to have a java JRE installed (at least version 1.7), Spark binaries in a shared space (eg. GPFS), and to download the pbs-spark-launcher script.
-Then, configure your spark binaries java home right, and instead of loading module, just define SPARK_HOME inside your pbs script file, as in src/test/pbs-batch/spark-mywordcount.pbs
+Then, configure your spark binaries java home corrcetly, and instead of loading module, just define SPARK_HOME inside your pbs script file, as in src/test/pbs-batch/spark-mywordcount.pbs
 Then you just have to call the downloaded script like above.
 So this gives:
 ```bash